Diffusion on the circle and a stochastic correlation model: Application to FX markets

 In this section we consider the application of the stochastic correlation model to study the correlation dynamics of the foreign exchange (FX) and the stock markets.
 Any cross-border trade carries a currency risk, i.e. since the exchange rate is assumed to vary randomly in time, by the time terms of the trade are fulfilled the currency rate could have changed enough to impact the parties of the trade.
 To hedge such risks, financial markets participants enter into specialized financial contracts like the quantity adjusting option, see \cite{wystup2010}, wherein they can choose to lock-in the currency rate for some pre-specified terms.
 As we noted in Section \ref{sec: intro} that there is work towards understanding the pricing of the quantity adjusting options where the currency and the equity are both correlated.
 Motivated by the interest in the problem we seek to understand the variation in the correlation dynamics of the currency market and the equity market around the world during COVID-19.
 It has been noted that the shock of the COVID-19 pandemic was felt unlike other previous shocks in the FX markets, \cite{bazan2021fx}.

-We seek to study the correlation dynamics between the following pairs of exchange rates and equity indices: USD/EUR and S\&P500, GBP/USD and FTSE100, INR/USD and NIFTY50, JPY/USD and NIKKEI225.
-Towards this we collect end of day closing data for all the pairs for the year 2020 from Yahoo Finance.
-We fit two models to each pair using the circular Brownian motion and the von Mises process as the correlation process.
-For the circular Brownian motion we set the penalization hyper-parameter $\lambda_1=4$ and for the von Mises process we set the hyper-parameters to $\lambda_1=10,\lambda_2=20$.
-We set $N=500$ for the number of samples in the bootstrap procedure.
-For each pair with respect to each process, we plot the estimated correlation dynamic and the uncertainty estimate in Figures \ref{cbm_plot} and \ref{vmp_plot} respectively.
-On the aggregate we find the correlations estimated from both circular Brownian motion and von Mises process to be similar except for the JPY/USD and NIKKEI225 pair.
-We note that the correlation dynamic estimated from the circular Brownian motion to be slightly smoother.
+We study the correlation dynamics between the following pairs of exchange rates and equity indices- USD/EUR and S\&P500, GBP/USD and FTSE100, INR/USD and NIFTY50, JPY/USD and NIKKEI225.
+Towards this we collect end-of-day closing data for all the pairs for the year 2020 from Yahoo Finance.
+For each pair we fit the stochastic correlation model under constant volatility and the stochastic volatility extension described in Section \ref{sec:constvol_est} and \ref{sec:sv_stochcorr_est} respectively..
+In both cases we consider two specifications for the correlation dynamics-the von Mises diffusion and the circular Brownian motion.

+Figure \ref{fig:vmp_constvol} shows the estimated correlation dynamics for the four FX--equity pairs when the correlation process is modelled by the von Mises diffusion under the constant volatility specification.
+Figure~ \ref{fig:vmp_stochvol} shows the corresponding estimates under the stochastic volatility specification.

-Across the four pairs we observe in the estimated correlation plot, that there is a shock in the correlation that aligns with the onset of COVID-19 and subsequent restrictions.
-In early January we see a large correlation spike and a subsequent dip for the USD/EUR and S\&P500 pair which coincided with the awareness of COVID-19 in the USA.
-Similarly for UK and India, we see spikes in the correlation during March and April, with the onset of the COVID-19 related restrictions.
-We note that such a shock to the correlation doesn't persist in all the four cases.
+Across all four pairs, the estimated correlation exhibits pronounced shocks aligned with the onset of COVID-19 and subsequent restrictions.
+In particular, for USD/EUR and S\&P500, an early-year spike followed by a rapid decline is visible around January, coinciding with growing awareness of COVID-19 in the USA.
+For the UK and India pairs, correlation spikes occur during March and April, corresponding to the introduction of major restrictions.
+In most cases, these shocks appear transitory rather than persistent.
+Allowing for stochastic volatility preserves these broad patterns, while providing additional structure during periods of heightened market turbulence.

+Figures \ref{fig:cbm_constvol} and \ref{fig:cbm_stochvol} report the analogous results when the correlation process is modelled by circular Brownian motion, again under constant volatility and stochastic volatility, respectively.
+The resulting correlation trajectories are broadly comparable to those obtained under the von Mises specification, with the circular Brownian motion model typically yielding slightly smoother paths, consistent with the absence of mean reversion.

+A comparison of Figures~\ref{fig:vmp_constvol} and \ref{fig:vmp_stochvol} (von Mises correlation under constant and stochastic volatility, respectively) shows that allowing for stochastic volatility does not substantially alter the broad qualitative features of the estimated correlation dynamics.
+In particular, the timing and direction of the major correlation shocks associated with the onset of the COVID-19 pandemic are preserved across the two specifications.
+This suggests that the dominant features of correlation dynamics during periods of market stress are not an artefact of assuming constant marginal volatilities.
+A similar pattern is observed when comparing Figures~\ref{fig:cbm_constvol} and \ref{fig:cbm_stochvol}, corresponding to circular Brownian motion as the correlation process.